 Dr. Kline’s ExerSleep research group is always looking for motivated students.
 Please contact Dr. Kline for additional information about current openings.
 If you are a Pitt undergraduate or MS student who is interested in gaining volunteer research experience with our group, please contact Dr. Kline.
 The minimum commitment expected is 5-10 hours per week for at least 2 semesters.
 Students will gain hands-on experience at all stages of the research process, including sleep assessment methodology (e.g., actigraphy, polysomnography).

 Dr. Kline teaches courses in the Health and Physical Activity academic programs.
-Presently, he teaches Physiology of Exercise in the undergraduate program and Physical Activity and Health in the graduate program.
+Presently, he teaches Physiology of Exercise (HHD 1042) and Research in Sports Science (HHD 1031) in the undergraduate program, and Physical Activity and Health (HHD 2268) in the graduate program.

 Exercise as a behavioral treatment for sleep disorders (insomnia, sleep apnea)